Lorraine Keane

-Lorraine Keane (born 1972 or 1973) is an IFTA-nominated Irish broadcaster and journalist.
+Lorraine Keane (born 1972 or 1973) is an Irish TV presenter.

-She is best known as the entertainment news correspondent for TV3 and presenter of the daily entertainment show Xpose.

-Keane announced her departure from the show on 21 April 2009.
+She was an entertainment news correspondent for TV3 and presenter of daily entertainment show Xposé.
+She announced her departure from that show on 21 April 2009.

 Television career

-Lorraine joined the TV3 news team from her position as manager of AA Roadwatch, where she had worked for the previous seven years, broadcasting live on Radio 1 and 2FM every day.
-During that time Lorraine also presented various independent productions for RTÉ, including Live at 3, Start Me Up, Drive and RPM Motorsport.
-Lorraine has written columns for VIP magazine, Ireland on Sunday and the Star on Sunday newspapers.
-As an experienced master of ceremonies she is a regular host of high-profile events/awards ceremonies across the country.
-These have included introducing Charles, Prince of Wales on his first visit to Dublin and welcoming U.S. President Bill Clinton, during his term in office, at an Irish-American ceremony in New York.
+Keane joined the TV3 news team from her position as manager of AA Roadwatch, where she had worked for the previous seven years, broadcasting live on Radio 1 and 2FM every day.
+During that time she also presented various independent productions for RTÉ, including Live at 3, Start Me Up, Drive and RPM Motorsport.
+Keane also wrote columns for publications such as VIP magazine, Ireland on Sunday and the Star on Sunday.